 Are you planning on buying a new car?
 Now is the time to think about it because the new registrations are coming out in a few weeks.
 Who doesn’t like to drive around with a new reg?
 They do seem to have great deals around at that time as well.

 We managed to fit an hour or so in to pop up to our local garage and see what was on offer.
-Having a new car nowadays is very affordable, I was a bit dubious to begin with but once we went through the numbers and realised actually it’s not as bad as we thought.
+Having a new car nowadays is very affordable, I was a bit dubious, to begin with, but once we went through the numbers and realised actually it’s not as bad as we thought.
 You have to remember that if you buy a new car you have no MOT for 3 years to fork out for.
-You will normally get the first years tax paid for depending on what garage you buy from and they may offer a service plan as well.
-With my new car I got 3 years free servicing included.
-So if you think the first year I only have to pay for the fuel and my car insurance, but remember to do you numbers and see what you can afford for your monthly payments.
+You will normally get the first year’s tax paid for depending on what garage you buy from and they may offer a service plan or an audi extended warranty if you go with that car manufacturer.
+With my new car, I got 3 years of free servicing included.
+So if you think the first year I only have to pay for the fuel and my car insurance, but remember to do your numbers and see what you can afford for your monthly payments.
 If you’re looking for some kind of car finance, All Car Leasing is one website you can go to for ideas of costs.

-Anyway so when the time came to go to the garage to finally leave her there and pick up my new car I had a tear in my eye.
+Anyway, so when the time came to go to the garage to finally leave her there and pick up the new car I had a tear in my eye.
 She was so fun to drive and we had been on many an adventure.
 As soon as I saw my brand new car I fell in love straight away, she was so shiny and new sat in the showroom.
-I did have to get used to driving a petrol car as I have only ever drove diesel cars, but nevertheless she was a wonderful sight.
+I did have to get used to driving a petrol car as I have only ever driven diesel cars, but nevertheless, she was a wonderful sight.

 Ironically this was a photo of her first night at home with us on our last night in our old house!